lscharck/lfsr/README.md

 4. Calls "delete" to delete the lfsr instance

 ## Quick note on the design
-The entire register is 128 bits long (lucky they have a macro for this).
+The entire register is 128 bits long.
 The upper 64 bits is what is returned to the user and is considered the random number The lower 64 bits is the state and is what the lfsr operates on.
 Should anyone obtain the state the entire future and past of the lfsr is immediately known.